judering/judering.github.io/index.md

 # CURRENT PROJECTS, NEWS AND PLANS
+- Commissioned by Evlana ensemble to write a piece for the Finding a Voice Festival in 2024.
 - Guest composer and teacher at SoundScape festival, Blonay, Switzerland in July 2023.
 - Residency in Cill Rialaig for two weeks in the Spring.
 - Writing and researching string quartets with the aid of a bursary from the Arts Council.